uclab-potsdam/wanderer/README.md

 ## Authoring

+Edits are always local and only saved inside your web browser.
+Making changes public to everyone requires exporting the data and replacing the database file `db.json` on your server or repository.

 You can make changes to any wanderer instance by appending `/#/authoring` to its url (e.g. [https://uclab-potsdam.github.io/wanderer-demo/#/authoring](https://uclab-potsdam.github.io/wanderer-demo/#/authoring) or [https://uclab-potsdam.github.io/wanderer/#/authoring](https://uclab-potsdam.github.io/wanderer/#/authoring)).
-All edits are local and saved inside your web browser.
-Making changes public to everyone requires exporting the data and replacing the database file `db.json`.
+This will display a page on which you can enable/disable editing, download the data including all local changes, import a data, and delete all local changes.

 ## Hosting